CS-6381/FinalProject/Datastores & Distributed File Systems/Apache Cassandra/JamesVu_CraigTopham_ThomasBoudreau/README.md

 ## Qualitative Data

 Fill in with information you discover about the given Data Store.
-Please include any other key characteristics of the data store which amy not be outlined.
+Please include any other key characteristics of the data store which may not be outlined.

 | Metric | Value |
 | --- | --- |